vazsingh/vazsingh/README.md

 ### Hi there, I'm Vaz 👋

 I have a passion for learning and solving problems, and I'm keen to share my knowledge with others.
+My early career was in systems engineering but since 2020 I have been running a 3d print farm and continuously working on automating as much as possible.

 💬 Ask me about 3d printing